rnpridgeon/zendb/README.md

 Most users will want to make use of the tables with names styled in Camel case.
 These join the various base tables to make the data more user-friendly.

+All base tables use Linux Epoch to store dates.
+These are easily converted to UTC Timestamps with FROM_UNIXTIME(date_field).
+If you want to set this to another timezeone you can do so with CONVERT_TZ(date_field, 'UTC', 'EST').
+To get a listing of available timezones execute the following query as the mysql root user.

+SELECT * FROM mysql.`time_zone_name`;